ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rolling-stones-vip-brown-sugar-tickets-give-away.markdown

   \ Laminate & Matching Lanyard.</p>\r\n<p><i>(Credit: Claude Gassian)</i></p>"
 section3-content: "<p>The Rolling Stones are coming to town to bring a spectacular\
   \ production and state of the art stage design!</p>\r\n<p>If you don’t want to miss\
-  \ this special occasion, enter the draw below for a chance to win one pair of 2\
+  \ this special occasion, enter the draw below for a chance to win one of the 2 pairs\
-  \ VIP Brown Sugar tickets to see them perform live on Friday May 25th at London\
+  \ of VIP Brown Sugar tickets to see them perform live on Friday May 25th at London\
   \ Stadium!</p>\r\n<p>Good luck!</p>\r\n<p><i>(Credit: Manfred Vogel)</i></p>"
-entry-title: "Win one pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No\
+entry-title: "Win a pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No Filter’\
-  \ Filter’ Tour in London!"
+  \ Tour in London!
+2 prizes to win!"
 entry-content: "<p>Complete the form below before May 17th at 23:59 to be in with\
   \ a chance to rock out with The Rolling Stones at London Stadium next Friday May\
   \ 25th!</p>"
 has-winner: false
-prize-description: "One pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘\
+prize-description: "One of 2 pairs of VIP Brown Sugar tickets to The Rolling Stones\
-  No Filter’ Tour in London!"
+  \ ‘No Filter’ Tour in London."
 prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 ---